How to perform Eight-Angle Pose

 When to use Asta Vakrasana?

-Seen as this pose requires the student to possess a sufficient amount of wrist strength and shoulder mobility as well as a good sense of balance, it should only be attempted after the student has laid all the necessary foundations.
+Seen as this pose requires the student to possess a sufficient amount of wrist strength, shoulder mobility, and a good sense of balance, it should only be attempted after the student has laid all the necessary foundations.

 When achieved, however, it goes a long way in further improving balance and in strengthening the arm, shoulder, leg, and abdominal muscles.

 You can prepare for Asta Vakrasana by practicing other poses that focus on the muscles involved here.
-For example, Paschimottasana can improve the flexibility you will need to maintain your back straight at this angle.
-The Boat Poses can help provide you with the necessary core strength, and various simpler hand and arm balances and wrist exercises can prepare your hands for supporting most of your body weight.
+For example, Paschimottasana can improve the flexibility you will need to maintain your back and legs straight at this angle.
+The Boat Poses can help provide you with the necessary core strength, and various other hand and arm balances and wrist exercises, like Vasisthasana, can prepare your wrists for supporting most of your body weight.